zvxzdx/runeforge-wiki-ru/specific-guide/skin-fixes/broken-textures.md

 The above image is a great example of a DDS file that will not convert to TEX.
 Even if the format was `BC3_UNORM` tex2dds would create a TEX file that doesn't work in game because of improper dimensions.

-To fix this file you need to convert the DDS' pixel format to `BC3_UNORM` as explained in Step 3, and change the dimensions to their closest multiple of 4, which in this case is `200x304`.
-To adjust dimensions you need to use the `-w` and `-h` switches for width and height, so `texconv -w 300 -h 304 -y "file.dds"`.
+To fix this file you need to convert the DDS' pixel format to `BC3_UNORM` as explained in Step 3, and change the dimensions to their closest multiple of 4.
+To adjust dimensions, use the `-w` and `-h` switches for width and height, so `texconv -w 300 -h 304 -y "file.dds"`.
 If the offending file is a loadscreen, their default dimensions are `308x560`.

 > Remember, if this file is not in your current directory, so if your input file is `"path\path\file.dds"` you  need to provide `-o "path\path"` before.
 {.is-info}